5 Things to do in Providence, Rhode Island

 Friday nights during the summer months, the Providence River is transformed into an artistic delight.
 As multiple bonfires are lit up across the water.
 Waterplace Restaurant offers nice outdoor seating for the event.
 Enjoy music and festivities on a mild summer night in Providence.

 For more information (including summer schedules), visit my Waterfire Providence post.

 5. Enjoy a day out at a local park

-Take a nice walk at the Blackstone Boulevard walking path.
+Take a nice walk along the Blackstone Boulevard walking path.
 This beautiful 3 mile path is ideal for walkers and joggers.
-Heavily shaded, peaceful, and scenic, a visit to the park is the perfect way to spend a morning enjoying your coffee or tea.
-This is a great opportunity to get in a little nature and exercise for the day.
+Heavily shaded, peaceful, and scenic, a visit to the park is the perfect way to spend a quiet morning enjoying your coffee or tea.
+This park offers a perfect opportunity to get in a little nature, vitamin D, and exercise for the day.

 Another great park just outside of Providence is Slater Memorial Park in Pawtucket.
 Located just a short drive away, this scenic park offers a 3 mile beautiful bike path, a pond with a walking path, a watercolor painting art gallery, tennis courts, a dog park, and the World’s Oldest Louff Standing Carousel.
 One of the nicest parks I have visited – definitely worth a visit on your trip.